DOH-JDJ0303/polycore/README.md

 - `--min-pn` : Minimum number of samples with alt allele per site
 - `--ploidy` : Force ploidy (otherwise auto-detected)
 - `--progressive` : Enable soft-core (progressive) calculation
+- `--split` : Treat each contig in each assembly as a separate sample

 For full options:
 ```